-Select the Date column header, then click Transform -> Date -> Month -> End Of Month
+Select the Date column header, then click Transform > Date > Month > End Of Month

-Ensure the Date column is still selected, then click Home -> Remove Columns
+Ensure the Date column is still selected, then click Home > Remove Columns

 On the Sold By column, click on the filter icon and ensure only David is selected.

-With the Sold By column still selected, click Home -> Remove Columns
+With the Sold By column still selected, click Home > Remove Columns.

-The Table should look like this:
+The Table should look like this,

-From the source data we created a Table which shows the products sold by David in January 2019.
-But what if we want the products sold by Sally in March 2019, or Mark in March 2019?
+From the source data, we created a table showing David’s products in January 2019.
+But what if we want the products sold by Sally in March 2019, or Mark in February 2019?
 This is where the parameters come in.

 Create the parameters

 As noted above, initially, we are focusing on cell-based parameters.
 In these scenarios, a parameter is just a standard query in which we drill down into the value of a single cell.
 This parameter query is not loaded back into the worksheet; it is purely used as a placeholder in the M code of another query.
 As a result, all parameter queries are loaded as a connection only.